frankNowinski/Birthdays/README.md

 # Birthdays

-This Ruby program returns how many days until a persons birthay, their date of birth, and how old they will turn.
+By reading an external file, this program returns how many days until a persons birthay, their date of birth, and how old they will turn.